 I'm shopping around for a bead-beater kind of homogenizer, and the mini-bead beater 16 looks great, price-wise anyway, compared to the Fastprep and other similar products.

 How does it compare to the other $7000-$10000 bead beaters on the market and why is it so much cheaper?

 Answer: BioSpec was the first company to introduce small scale bead milling back in 1979.
 Our success as a business centers on producing reliable, and often novel, scientific equipment and selling it at reasonable prices.
 BioSpec keeps prices down in two ways:

-1. We occasionally design and build equipment around a proven, low cost, mass-marketed tool or appliance (example: The 'TissueTearor' homogenizer uses a Dremel-tool™ motor, the 'Beadbeater' uses a commercial grade Hamilton-Beach™ blender motor and the 'SoniBeast' uses a HF Multipurpose Oscillating Tool™ motor).
-This money-saving strategy is passed on to the customer.
+1. We occasionally design and build equipment around a proven, low cost, mass-marketed tool or appliance (example: The 'TissueTearor' homogenizer uses a Dremel-tool™ motor, the 'Beadbeater' uses a commercial grade Hamilton-Beach™ blender motor and the 'SoniBeast' uses the motor of a Multipurpose Oscillating Tool).
+The money-saving strategy is passed on to the customer.

 2. We advertise modestly.
-We mostly rely on 'word-of-mouth' and scientific literature references for our product promotion.
-Other forms of marketing, including print and internet advertising, distributor discounts, representative commissions, trade shows expenses, customer discounts, and product demonstrations are expensive.
-In many cases over 50% of the list price of a lab tool will be dictated by those marketing costs!
+We mostly rely on 'word-of-mouth' and scientific literature references for product promotion.
+We are conservative with other forms of marketing, including print and internet advertising, distributor discounts, representative commissions, trade shows, and product demonstrations.
+They are expensive.
+In fact, up to 50% of the list price of a lab tool may be bugeted to cover those marketing costs!